Region

 Sherry style from Jerez

-The inland climate of Jerez yields sherry with more body and oxidative complexity than coastal Sanlúcar or El Puerto.
-Fino and Amontillado from Jerez often show a touch more warmth and spice.
-Oloroso and Palo Cortado from Jerez are classically full and concentrated.
-Manzanilla may not be made here (Sanlúcar only).
+The inland climate produces sherry with more body and oxidative depth than coastal Sanlúcar or El Puerto.
+Fino and Amontillado from Jerez show warmth and spice; Oloroso and Palo Cortado are full and concentrated.
+Manzanilla cannot legally be made here, that style is reserved for Sanlúcar.
+A glass of Jerez Fino next to a glass of Sanlúcar Manzanilla makes the triangle’s logic immediately clear.

 Signature grape